 4. Licensing Bodies and Inspectorates

-As noted above, the regulation of risks to health and safety is a particularly difficult and interesting area which is the subject of a separate note.
+As noted above, the regulation of risks to health and safety is a particularly difficult and interesting area which is the subject of a separate area of this website.

 5. Economic Regulators